 Most people would never consider opening a business without first purchasing property insurance to cover the cost to repair or replace a building or equipment that’s been damaged due to a covered peril.
 But too many business owners fail to think about how they would keep their business afloat if they were forced to temporarily close.
-Business interruption coverage also known as business income coverage, can help with operating expenses during the period of restoration, and includes:
+Business income (interruption) coverage also known as business income coverage (BI), can help with operating expenses during the period of restoration, and includes:

 A good rule of thumb is to use a business’s gross earnings and projections to estimate future profits and determine the right amount of coverage.
-Remember, if business interruption costs exceed the coverage limit chosen, the business owner will have to pay out of pocket for any extra expenses.
+Remember, if business income (interruption) costs exceed the coverage limit chosen, the business owner will have to pay out of pocket for any extra expenses.